xmppo/node-xmpp-bosh/DEBIAN_HOW_TO.md

 Save it (CTRL+O using nano), the cronjobs will be updated.

 Remember this solution is not the best (not really clean), but is simple and works fine.
-Advanced users may want to use [http://cr.yp.to/daemontools.html daemontools].
+Advanced users may want to use [daemontools](http://cr.yp.to/daemontools.html).